trivago/gollum/docs/src/gen/consumer/socket.rst

 **Size**

-  This value defines the size in bytes used by the binary or fixed partitioner.
-  For binary this can be set to 1,2,4 or 8.
-By default 4 is chosen.
-  For fixed this defines the size of a message.
+  This value defines the size in bytes used by the binary and fixed partitioners.
+For binary, this can be set to 1,2,4 or 8.
+The default value is 4.
+For fixed , this defines the size of a message.
 By default this parameter is set to "1".

 **ReconnectAfterSec** (default: 2, unit: sec)

-  This value defines the number of seconds to wait before a connection is tried to be reopened again.
+  This value defines the number of seconds to wait before a connection is retried.
   By default this parameter is set to "2".

 **AckTimoutSec** (default: 2, unit: sec)

-  This value defines the number of seconds waited for an acknowledge to succeed.
+  This value defines the number of seconds to wait for acknowledges to succeed.
   By default this parameter is set to "2".

 **ReadTimoutSec** (default: 5, unit: sec)

-  This value defines the number of seconds that waited for data to be received.
+  This value defines the number of seconds to wait for data to be received.
   By default this parameter is set to "5".

 **RemoveOldSocket** (default: true)

-  This value toggles removing existing files with the same name as the socket (unix://<path>) prior to connecting.
+  If set to true, any existing file with the same name as the socket (unix://<path>) is removed prior to connecting.
   By default this parameter is set to "true".